The Academy of Nutrition and Dietetics provides thorough information on the requirements and process to become a registered dietitian nutritionist.

 - Applicants must select one Virginia Tech program location.
 The two program locations have separate selection committees composed of faculty members and preceptors.

 - Interviews are not conducted as part of the selection process.
 Applicants are strongly encouraged to attend the respective program location’s open house to meet the director and current interns.
-Applicants who are unable to attend the open house are encouraged to contact the director after viewing the online open house.
+Applicants who are unable to attend the open house are encouraged to contact one of the directors with any question that arises after viewing the online open house.

 - In most years, the program receives approximately 120-140 applications, usually evenly distributed between the Blacksburg and Northern Virginia sites.

-- When reviewing applications, the selection committee will consider academic performance, professionalism, leadership experience and potential, and evidence of the candidate’s preparedness to begin a rigorous supervised practice program.
+- When reviewing applications we consider the candidate's personal statement, academic performance, references, and work experience.
 Matched applicants have strong references, considerable work and/or volunteer experience in at least one food or nutrition practice setting, strong academic performance, and professional goals that are compatible with the Virginia Tech internship design.

 - Applicants are notified of the results of the computer match on D&D Digital’s website on a designated date using a personal login and password.
 Matched applicants must email or telephone the Virginia Tech Program Director to confirm acceptance of the match.